GNOME/gtk/docs/reference/gtk/coordinates.md

 don't share a common ancestor, or because of a singular transformation), and callers need to handle this eventuality.

-Another area that is occasionally relevant are the widgets **_bounds_**, which is the area that a widgets rendering is typically confined to (technically, widgets can draw outside of this area, unless clipping is enforced via the [property@Gtk.Widget:overflow] property).
+Another area that is occasionally relevant are the widget’s **_bounds_**, which is the area that a widget’s rendering is typically confined to (technically, widgets can draw outside of this area, unless clipping is enforced via the [property@Gtk.Widget:overflow] property).
 In CSS terms, the bounds of a widget correspond to the border area.